DragoQCC/UnionContainers/README.md

 ```bash
 Install-Package UnionContainers
 ```
-Next add a using statement to the top of your file to use the library
+Next, add a using statement to the top of your file to use the library
 ```csharp
 using UnionContainer.Core.Common;
 using UnionContainer.Core.Helpers;
 using UnionContainer.Core.UnionContainers;
 using UnionContainers.Shared.Common;
 ```

+### Demo App
+Test the Demo App and see various examples of the UnionContainers, Functional Methods, and Allowed Types Aspects.
+1. Git clone
+2. Build
+3. Run DemoApp
+4. Review demo app source code examples

 ## What is a UnionContainer?
 A Union Container is a type that can be in one of four states: